 Students attempting to shortcut their learning activities may find themselves experiencing difficulties.
-It is particularly vitally important that new students returning from a study break establish an effective routine for their studies as soon as possible.
+It is particularly important that new students returning from a study break attend the induction and engage with preparatory material and establish an effective routine for their studies as soon as possible.
 Maintaining a balanced workload from the start of the programme will help to avoid intense periods of activity which can lead to unnecessary stress, and ensure knowledge and understanding gradually develops throughout the semesters and year in readiness for end of module assignments.